Skip to content

 Best Headphones for Oculus Quest 2: Top VR Audio (2026)

 The Oculus Quest 2’s built-in speakers are decent, but they can’t match dedicated headphones for immersion and bass response.
-We tested 7 headphones with the Quest 2 across Beat Saber, Resident Evil 4 VR, and Half-Life: Alyx to rank them by sound quality, comfort, and VR-specific convenience.
+The options below focus on sound quality, comfort, low-latency connections, and VR-specific convenience.

-• The Soundcore VR P10 wireless earbuds are our top pick, using a USB-C dongle instead of Bluetooth for lag-free audio with 6 hours of battery life.
+• The Soundcore VR P10 wireless earbuds are the best overall pick, using a USB-C dongle instead of Bluetooth for lag-free audio with 6 hours of battery life.

 • The Kiwi Design Audio Strap combines a better head strap with built-in headphones and a 6,400mAh battery that adds 5 extra hours of VR playtime.